-The reference interest rates used for discounting cash flows in the process of calculating Technical Provisions taken from EIOPA published on January 9, 2017.
+The reference interest rates used for discounting cash flows in the process of calculating Technical Provisions taken from EIOPA published on January 9, 2018.
 These rates are based on Swap Rates or Governmental Yields with the following adjustments:

 - A Credit Risk Adjustment is deducted from the swap rates.
-For EUR the CRA is 10 basis points (the parameter for the other currencies are shown in Table 14). - An extrapolation is carried out for the period beyond that for which liquid assets are available in the financial markets.
-For EUR the market is considered to be deep and liquid for durations up to 20 years and the extrapolation is applied from this point onwards (the parameter for the other currencies are shown in Table 15). - The Volatility Adjustment is added to the deep and liquid part only. - The Smith-Wilson technique is used to extrapolate the reference rates to the ultimate forward rate of 4.2% for EUR (the parameters for other currencies are shown in Table 15).
-The parameters are determined such that the ultimate forward rate is reached within 40 years for EUR (the parameters for other currencies are shown in Table 15).
+For EUR the CRA is 10 basis points (the parameter for the other currencies are shown in Table 13). - An extrapolation is carried out for the period beyond that for which liquid assets are available in the financial markets.
+For EUR the market is considered to be deep and liquid for durations up to 20 years and the extrapolation is applied from this point onwards (the parameter for the other currencies are shown in Table 14). - The Volatility Adjustment is added to the deep and liquid part only. - The Smith-Wilson technique is used to extrapolate the reference rates to the ultimate forward rate of 4.2% for EUR (the parameters for other currencies are shown in Table 14).
+The parameters are determined such that the ultimate forward rate is reached within 40 years for EUR (the parameters for other currencies are shown in Table 14).

-The Volatilty Adjustment has been used in 2015 and 2016 for all lines of business (Table 16).
+When used, the Volatility Adjustment has been used in 2016 and 2017 for all lines of business (Table 15).